frederic-perez/AmE-dictionary/data/idioms.md

 __out of kilter__ :two: _Out of kilter with the times._
 __out of pocket__ :two::hammer: _Out-of-pocket costs._ _She has put off visits to a retina specialist because she would have to pay the entire cost out of pocket._
 __out of steam__ :dart: Completely exhausted, fatigued, or without energy or motivation.
+__out of the wood(s)__ No longer in danger or dealing with a particular difficulty, though not entirely resolved.
+Usually used in the negative. _Her surgery went as well as we could have hoped, but she’s not out of the woods yet._
 __out of thin air__ :two: From nothing, as of something that has suddenly materialized.
 Appearing suddenly and unexpectedly. _The great ones create ideas out of thin air._
 __out of this world__ Extremely good.
 __out of tune with (someone or something)__ At odds with someone or something; not in harmony or agreement with someone or something. _I’m often out of tune with my family because they don’t approve of my line of work._
+__out of whack__
 __outie__ _slang_ Out of here; leaving. _That’s it, I’m not waiting any longer—I’m outtie!
 No way, this is too gross for me!
 I’m outtie._
 __over (one’s) head__ :three: __1__ Too complicated to be understood by one. _My jokes always seem to go over Stephanie’s head, so I’m glad you think I’m funny at least.
 A lot of this technical stuff is way over my head._ __2__ Bypassing one’s authority. _She just wouldn’t listen to me, so I had to go over her head to her boss and complain about it._ __3__ Lingering as a source of concern or worry for one. _All these bills are hanging over my head, and I don’t get paid for another week.
 I’m so glad that exam is over—it’s been over my head for months._
 __over the course of__ In or during the process of. _I learned over the course of the meeting that our department was being downsized by over 50 percent._